manakriti/Santhi-demo/README.md

 # Santhi-demo
-This is test project for training session 1
+This is test project for training session 1 feb 01 2015